Draft Day

 To learn more about Epsilon Theory and be notified when we release new content sign up here.
 You’ll receive an email every week and your information will never be shared with anyone else.

-1. When you ask somebody “Why did you do X?”, all you can hope to get is the answer to “Why do you think you would have done X?”
-The two occurrences of the variable named “you” have different values in most cases, [email protected] (who’s answering the question), and [email protected] (who did X).
+When you ask somebody “Why did you do X?”, all you can hope to get is the answer to “Why do you think you would have done X?”
+The two occurrences of the variable named “you” have different values in most cases, you@now (who’s answering the question), and you@then (who did X).
 [If you want to get weird with it, I think there’s a coherent perspective that they are different "you"s even when I’m asking you about what you’re doing right this moment.]

 I can see how you would want somebody who can understand the evolution of “you” that happened between “then” and “now” and can account for that.
 Somebody like that can give you a consistent answer to “Why did you do X?” over time.
 I think it’s not possible to do that really generally, but the closer you get the more likely it is that you can have a real process.